 When it comes to job searches, your first impression is everything.
 Some people can use their stellar reputation to attract attention–but what about the rest of us?
 Enter: the cover letter, a time-honored tradition that addresses your potential future employer directly.

 Many entry-level job applicants struggle to write the perfect cover letter even in the best of circumstances.
 They recognize the important role that the cover letter plays in their effort to capture the hiring manager’s attention, but aren’t always sure how to accomplish their writing goals.
-That effort can be even more of a struggle when they are also writing a resume without work experience.
+That effort can be even more of a struggle when they have no real work experience to include in their resume.

 How do you write a cover letter with no experience?
 While that can be a challenge, rest assured that you, too, can write a compelling, convincing, and effective cover letter with no work experience.